 Martin has worked as morning drive reporter for KRLD/1080 AM; news director and morning anchor at KKDA-AM in Dallas; city hall reporter for the Fort Worth Star-Telegram; and county government and neighbors reporter for the Austin American-Statesman.
 He has also written pieces for Ebony and Essence magazines.

-He is married to the Rev. Jacquie Hood Martin, author ofFulfilled!
+He is married to the Rev. Jacquie Hood Martin, author of “Fulfilled!
 The Art and Joy of Balanced Living,” and “Wedded Bliss: A 52-Week Devotional to Balanced Living” and the children’s book series, “Hannah’s Heart.”

 They reside in northern Virginia and the Dallas area.